SaiyedRushan/AboutMe/README.md

-- 👋 Hi, I’m @SaiyedRushan
+- 👋 Hi, I’m Rushanshah Saiyed and I'm currently a 3rd year Computer Engineering student at York University.
-- 👀 I’m interested in applying science to data.
+- 👀 I’m interested in building smart and coherent data pipelines and also interested in doing analysis on the data.
-- 🌱 I’m currently learning data science.
+- 🌱 I’m currently learning more about the Data Engineering field.
 - 📫 You can reach me at rushan52@gmail.com

 <!---